bagnalla/zar/python/zar/README.md

 ### Probabilistic choice

-A common operation in randomized algorithms is probabilistic choice: for some `p ∈ [0,1]`, execute action `a1` with probability `p` or `a2` with probability `1-p` (i.e., flip a biased coin to determine the path of execution).
+A common operation in randomized algorithms is *probabilistic choice*: for some `p ∈ [0,1]`, execute action `a1` with probability `p` or `a2` with probability `1-p` (i.e., flip a biased coin to determine the path of execution).
 A quick-and-dirty method for performing probabilistic